 The simple, modular design of SQLite makes it a good platform for prototyping new, experimental database language features or ideas.

 If you have many client programs accessing a common database over a network, you should consider using a client/server database engine instead of SQLite.
 SQLite will work over a network filesystem, but because of the latency associated with most network filesystems, performance will not be great.
-Also, the file locking logic of many network filesystems implementation contains bugs (on both Unix and windows).
+Also, the file locking logic of many network filesystems implementation contains bugs (on both Unix and Windows).
 If file locking does not work like it should, it might be possible for two or more client programs to modify the same part of the same database at the same time, resulting in database corruption.
 Because this problem results from bugs in the underlying filesystem implementation, there is nothing SQLite can do to prevent it.

 A good rule of thumb is that you should avoid using SQLite in situations where the same database will be accessed simultaneously from many computers over a network filesystem.

 SQLite will normally work fine as the database backend to a website.
-But if you website is so busy that your are thinking of splitting the database component off onto a separate machine, then you should definitely consider using an enterprise-class client/server database engine instead of SQLite.
+But if you website is so busy that you are thinking of splitting the database component off onto a separate machine, then you should definitely consider using an enterprise-class client/server database engine instead of SQLite.

 Very large datasets

 With the default page size of 1024 bytes, an SQLite database is limited in size to 2 terabytes (241 bytes).
 And even if it could handle larger databases, SQLite stores the entire database in a single disk file and many filesystems limit the maximum size of files to something less than this.
 So if you are contemplating databases of this magnitude, you would do well to consider using a client/server database engine that spreads its content across multiple disk files, and perhaps across multiple volumes.